silvelie/Data-Science/README.md

     + Which is the most interesting class based on the students reviews?

 * **Data:**
-The dataset available on GitHub
+The dataset available on as JSON records in keen.io

 ### *Project 3.
 Building a Data Mart for Demand Forecasting in an automotive company*
 * **Overview:**